 You’re in school from the first day of term, seen as a staff member by everyone.
 You’re in one school four days a week to the end of the school year, spending Spring half term at a contrasting school.
 One day a week you’ll be at our central venue alongside other trainees, sharing and learning from each other’s experiences.
 Our model enables you to experience a full year in school and fully appreciate the demands/rewards that brings.

 Working alongside your mentor, you’ll identify your ongoing level of knowledge, skills and experience and from that draw up and work continuously on a training plan.
-This will involve observing experienced teachers and training activities leading to delivering whole class.
+This will involve observing experienced teachers and training activities leading to delivering whole class teaching.

 Your core training is extremely diverse from theoretical input to observing excellent practice.
 We support our trainees throughout their training year, enabling them to be fully prepared for teaching during their training and beyond.